 Even if the Pre-Trial Chamber were right that there is no immunity from prosecution before international courts, it fails to explain how this means that as a matter of customary international law national authorities are entitled to arrest in support of request from an international court.
 In other words, even if Bashir has no immunity were he to be before the ICC, how does it follow that he does not have immunity from arrest by Malawi or Chad?
 Paola Gaeta would agree with the Pre-Trial Chamber that there is no immunity before international courts but she says this does not remove the immunity from the acts of national authorities.

 The biggest weakness in the Pre-Trial Chambers decision is that it fails to explain why Art.
 98 is there at all.
-If under international law, there can be no immunities when an international court wants someone from prosecution, why did the parties to the Rome Statute insert Art.
+If under international law, there can be no immunities when an international court wants someone for prosecution, why did the parties to the Rome Statute insert Art.
 98?
 The Chamber even goes on to say that it “is of the view that the unavailability of immunities with respect to prosecutions by international courts applies to any act of cooperation by states which forms an integral part of those prosecutions.” (para.
 44) In short national authorities may never raise the immunity of a State as an obstacle to cooperation with the ICC!
 How astounding!
 Article 98 has been made redundant by the Pre-Trial Chamber’s decision.
 This is contrary to a basic principle of treaty interpretation.

 Security Council Referrals and Immunity